-Jan Mann, a well-respected individual in collegiate women's golf, is in her fifth year as head women's golf coach at the University of North Carolina.
+Jan Mann, a well-respected individual in collegiate women's golf, is in her seventh year as head women's golf coach at the University of North Carolina.
 Mann, a proven and experienced head coach, became the third head coach in Carolina history and took over the program July 2009.

 Mann was crowned the 2011 ACC Coach of the Year, the second time she has received that honor.
 She was also selected the 2005 ACC Coach of the Year when she was the head coach at Virginia.

 Mann was the first head coach at the University of Virginia from 2002-2007, establishing the inaugural women's golf program there, with 2003-04 being its first year of competition.
 Mann's teams participated in the NCAA Regionals in 2005, 2006 and 2007 advancing on to the NCAA Championships in 2005 and advancing an individual in 2006.
 Mann's teams received 20 ACC academic honors and the Cavaliers were presented the ACC Sportsmanship Award in 2006.

-Mann coached an All-America, Leah Wigger, who was selected to the team two times and her players received National Golf Coaches Association's (NGCA) Academic All-America honors eight times (one at UNC).
-Her players were selected to the All-ACC team 10 times (four at UNC) and to the All-ACC Academic Women's Golf Team 12 times (five from UNC).
+Mann coached an All-America, Leah Wigger, who was selected to the team two times and her players received National Golf Coaches Association's (NGCA) All-America Scholar honors 12 times (five at UNC).
+Her players were selected to the All-ACC team 11 times (five at UNC) and to the All-ACC Academic Women's Golf Team 14 times (seven from UNC).

 Mann served as the head women's golf coach at UNC Wilmington from 1994-2002, taking the Seahawks to the NCAA Regionals for the first time in school history in 1998.
 Her players received NGCA Academic All-America awards nine times.
 The Seahawks were crowned the 2002 Big South Conference Champions and one of her players, Rebecca Dean, was selected the 2002 Big South Conference Player of the Year.
 Mann was chosen the 2002 Big South Coach of the Year and her 2001 team received the UNCW Leadership Award for performance in the classroom, community and playing field.
 UNC Wilmington also served as host of the 1995 NCAA Championship as well as the 1994 NCAA Preview Tournament.